fmyilmaz/EconMathFall2020/README.md

 - Economists' Mathematical Manual by Sydsaeter et al. [link](https://www.amazon.com/Economists-Mathematical-Manual-Knut-Sydsaeter/dp/3540260889)

 # Programs

-You will need to install the following programs on your computer.

-# Programs

 You will need to install the following programs on your computer